Kate Greenaway: Staying True to Your Own Style

 The Greenaway Vogue was still in full swing at the time of the 1893 Chicago World’s Fair (also known as the World’s Columbian Exposition).

-I’ve been spending a lot of time (in my imagination) at the Fair while I write my second mystery.
-In my book, Kate’s Under the Window comes to life in the mysterious Willowgold Cottage at the Fair.
+I’ve been spending a lot of time (in my imagination) at the Fair while I write my second mystery set at the Fair.
+In my book, Kate’s Under the Window comes to life in the mysterious Willowgold Cottage.
 It has been a delight to learn more about Kate Greenaway and her art as I dive into historical research.

 Kate’s work was well-represented at the 1893 World’s Fair.
 This intriguing event covered 600 acres of spectacular architecture, the latest inventions, extraordinary historical artifacts, art treasures, and libraries stacked with beloved books.